|

 a child or two who usually are bouncing off the walls?
 Hanging from

 the ceiling?
 Constantly in motion?
-This workshop looks at causes, prevention,
+This workshop looks at causes,

 2 hours (return to topic menu)